C (programming language): Memory management

 These three approaches are appropriate in different situations and have various trade-offs.
 For example, static memory allocation has little allocation overhead, automatic allocation may involve slightly more overhead, and dynamic memory allocation can potentially have a great deal of overhead for both allocation and deallocation.
-The persistent nature of static objects is useful for maintaining state information across function calls, automatic allocation is easy to use but stack space is typically much more limited and transient than either static memory or heap space, and dynamic memory allocation allows convenient allocation of objects whose size is known only at run-time.
+The persistent nature of static objects is useful for maintaining state information across function calls, automatic allocation is easy to use but stack space is typically much more limited and transient than either static memory or heap space, and dynamic memory allocation allows convenient allocation of objects whose size is known only at run time.
 Most C programs make extensive use of all three.

 Where possible, automatic or static allocation is usually simplest because the storage is managed by the compiler, freeing the programmer of the potentially error-prone chore of manually allocating and releasing storage.
-However, many data structures can change in size at runtime, and since static allocations (and automatic allocations before C99) must have a fixed size at compile-time, there are many situations in which dynamic allocation is necessary.
+However, many data structures can change in size at run time, and since static allocations (and automatic allocations before C99) must have a fixed size at compile time, there are many situations in which dynamic allocation is necessary.
 Prior to the C99 standard, variable-sized arrays were a common example of this.
-(See the article on malloc for an example of dynamically allocated arrays.)
+(See the article on C dynamic memory allocation for an example of dynamically allocated arrays.)
 Unlike automatic allocation, which can fail at run time with uncontrolled consequences, the dynamic allocation functions return an indication (in the form of a null pointer value) when the required storage cannot be allocated.
 (Static allocation that is too large is usually detected by the linker or loader, before the program can even begin execution.)

 Unless otherwise specified, static objects contain zero or null pointer values upon program startup.
 Automatically and dynamically allocated objects are initialized only if an initial value is explicitly specified; otherwise they initially have indeterminate values (typically, whatever bit pattern happens to be present in the storage, which might not even represent a valid value for that type).
 If the program attempts to access an uninitialized value, the results are undefined.
 Many modern compilers try to detect and warn about this problem, but both false positives and false negatives can occur.

 Heap memory allocation has to be synchronized with its actual usage in any program to be reused as much as possible.
 For example, if the only pointer to a heap memory allocation goes out of scope or has its value overwritten before it is deallocated explicitly, then that memory cannot be recovered for later reuse and is essentially lost to the program, a phenomenon known as a memory leak.
-Conversely, it is possible for memory to be freed, but is referenced subsequently, leading to unpredictable results.
+Conversely, it is possible for memory to be freed but referenced subsequently, leading to unpredictable results.
 Typically, the failure symptoms appear in a portion of the program unrelated to the code that causes the error, making it difficult to diagnose the failure.
 Such issues are ameliorated in languages with automatic garbage collection.